Cannabis is an effective natural sleep aid that makes users feel relaxed, comfortable, and calm.

 Some individuals with chronic nightmares or PTSD can benefit from an altered REM cycle, but most individuals get positive effects from dreaming.

 Fatigue & Hangover

-Marijuana is so good at helping you fall asleep, that sometimes it makes it difficult to wake up again.
+Marijuana is so good at helping you fall asleep that sometimes it makes it difficult to wake up again.

-Some experts believe marijuana hangovers are caused by dehydration, while others suggest they are caused by residual THC lingering in the brain.
+Some experts believe dehydration causes marijuana hangovers, while others suggest they are caused by residual THC lingering in the brain.

 Symptoms of a Cannabis Hangover

 - Feeling distracted or confused

 Some marijuana strains are better for sleep than others.